secretstartups/handbook/people-group/learning-and-development/learning-initiatives/slack-training/index.html.md

 1. 3 days before the training begins, you'll be added to a group direct message with a notification of the training start date and first instructions
 1. The training will run for 10 business days
 1. Each day, you'll get one direct message with your daily task instructions
-1. Messages will be schedlued by the L&D team and are triggered to send at 2pm UTC
+1. Messages will be scheduled by the L&D team and are triggered to send at 2pm UTC

 ## Metrics